Ajeet-sharma-1811/Demo/README.md

 # Demo
-This is a demo for git &github class
+This is a demo for Git & Github class.